xincc/GithubStars/README.md

 	* The unofficial documentation of the iTunes Connect JSON API. [itc-api-docs](https://github.com/fastlane/itc-api-docs) ⭐️⭐️⭐️⭐️
 	* An open-source screen recorder built with web technology. [kap](https://github.com/wulkano/kap) ⭐️⭐️⭐️
 	* RESTful web API Documentation Generator.  [apidoc](https://github.com/apidoc/apidoc) ⭐️⭐️⭐️⭐️
+	* Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
+Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. [ansible](https://github.com/ansible/ansible) ⭐️⭐️⭐️⭐️⭐️
+	* :octocat: 使用 Python Flask + SQLAchemy + Celery + Redis + React 开发的用于迅速搭建并使用 WebHook 进行自动化部署和运维，支持 Github / GitLab / Gogs / GitOsc。[git-webhook](https://github.com/NetEaseGame/git-webhook) ⭐️⭐️⭐️
+    * Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence. [spinnaker](https://github.com/spinnaker/spinnaker) ⭐️⭐️⭐️

 * <a name="#distribution-plan-data-analytics"></a>**数据分析**
 	* Liberating Web Analytics.
 Star us on Github? +1.
 Piwik is the leading open alternative to Google Analytics that gives you full control over your data.
 Piwik lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.
 Privacy is built-in.[piwik](https://github.com/piwik/piwik) ⭐️⭐️⭐️⭐️